World T20 venues could be curtailed from 9 to 5 but too early to contemplate UAE shift: BCCI | Sports-Games

 The BCCI is confident that India will host the World T20 in October as per schedule despite a surge in COVID-19 cases in the country but the marquee ICC event could be held in five cities instead of originally nine short-listed venues.

 As per convention, ICC keeps a back-up country ready and it's been the UAE for the past one year.
-The IPL is currently on in separate bio-secure environments but BCCI will face perhaps its biggest test of managing a big-ticket ICC tournament in adverse circumstances.
+The IPL is currently on at different venues in separate bio-secure environments but BCCI will face perhaps its biggest test of managing a big-ticket ICC tournament in adverse circumstances.

 ''We are still hopeful that with five months left and significant population being vaccinated, we will be in a position to host World T20.
 Yes, one of the options could be curtailing the nine venues to a maximum four or five,'' a senior BCCI office bearer told PTI on Friday.